 Just in time for those cooped-up, cold winter months, a new imaginative, eco-friendly play space arrived in NJ this month.
 Woodland Indoor Playground in Cedar Grove is a Scandinavian-inspired play space where the 5-month-old to 5-year-old set can drop-in daily for all sorts of imaginative fun.
 Kids can explore a variety of wooden toys and make-believe play areas, from a chicken coop and farmer’s market to a train and driving area.
 There’s a sandbox to dig into and a climbing slide to tackle.
 A portion of every play pass sold is donated to provide a meal to a New Jersey child in need via the Community Food Bank of NJ.

-Discovery History Center — Morristown
+Discover History Center — Morristown

-Located at Washington’s Headquarters Museum in Morristown National Historical Park, it was no coincidence that the Discovery History Center opened President’s Day weekend.
+Located at Washington’s Headquarters Museum in Morristown National Historical Park, it was no coincidence that the Discover History Center opened President’s Day weekend.
 Kids can get hands-on with interactive exhibits featuring touch screens, motion-activated overhead speakers, push-button maps, and mini-doors that open to reveal historical tidbits about Gen. George Washington and the hard winter of 1779-80 endured by his troops in Morristown.
 Galleries with many never-before-seen artifacts bring Revolutionary War history to life, allowing kids to try a Continental uniform for size, lift a musket to feel its weight, and crawl onto a wooden bunk in a recreated log hut.

 RELATED: The Best Museums for Kids in Northern New Jersey